-Caulophyllum is a hardy perennial that reaches heights of 50 to 90 cm.
+Caulophyllum is a hardy perennial that reaches heights of 50 to 90 cm (20 to 36 inches).

-They have compound juvenile leaves of blue-green, and green adult leaves, and bloom in May, and then produce pretty fruits of blue.
+They have compound juvenile leaves of blue-green, and green adult leaves.
+Plants bloom in May, and this is followed by pretty fruits of blue.

 Caulophyllum thalictroides (Blue Cohosh) by Jason Hollinger.